 “To me it is simply a question of maintaining scientific credibility.
 This is simply antithetical to what a scientist does,” Lester said.
 “We can’t be censored.”
 Scientists see Texas as at high risk because of climate change, from the increased exposure to hurricanes and extreme weather on its long coastline to this summer’s season of wildfires and drought.

 Why are certain segments of the U. S government actively distorting and suppressing mainstream science?
-Because they do not want to take their personal responsibility and taking action to mitigate climate change would mean spending money and actually doing something, something that from a libertarian position could be seen as more evidence that the government is bulky and ineffective from the libertarian position.
+Because they do not want to take their personal responsibility and taking action to mitigate climate change would mean spending money and actually doing something.
+This could, from a libertarian position,, be seen as more evidence that the government is bulky and ineffective.

 As libertarians, do not support government distortion and suppression of science.
 Please.
 That would be the very antithesis of what a libertarian ought to stand for.